 Other rules apply for assessing the dependency of (grand)parents.
-The principal amount of $\bigcirc$ ,830 remains the same, but if the persons are 65 or older and enjoy pensions, part of the latter (with a maximum of $\bigcirc$ 1,790 / year) is not considered in the determination of net own means.
-For the remainder, if yearly net own means do not exceed $\bigcirc$ ,830, both (grand)parents are dependent.
-If net own means are between $\bigcirc$ ,830 and $\bigcirc$ ,180 only the (grand)parent with the lowest net own means is considered dependent.
-If net own means are above $\bigcirc$ ,180 then none of the (grand)parents are dependent.
+The principal amount remains the same, but if the persons are 65 or older and enjoy pensions, part of the latter (up until the maximum limit in Table 49) is exempted, i.e. not considered in the determination of net own means.
+Couples of (grand)parents are assessed together: if their common yearly net own means are below the lower threshold, both (grand)parents are dependent.
+If net own means are exceeding the lower threshold but remain below the second threshold, only the (grand)parent with the lowest net own means is considered dependent.
+If net own means are above the second threshold then none of the (grand)parents are dependent.